 Can I meet up with an older neighbour outside of a social club?

 If you really hit it off with an older neighbour at a social club, and would like to spend time one-to-one on a regular basis, this may be possible through our Love Your Neighbour programme.
-If you’d like to find out more, get in touch with Rosa ([email protected]).
+If you’d like to find out more about Love Your Neighbour, get in touch with Jess ([email protected]).

 What should I do if an older neighbour asks if I can walk home with them?